Mesisos/HardbackServer/README.md

   - `APP_NAME` = Name of the product, e.g. `Paperback`
   - `MASTER_KEY` = Administration pass key, must remain secret, e.g. `ZBv4Rsk7P`
   - `MONGODB_URI` = MongoDB database url including username and password, can be shared across instances if they are properly prefixed
-  - `REDIS_URL` = Redis server url including username and password, can be shared across instances if they are properly prefixed
+  - `REDIS_URL` = Redis server url including username and password, can be shared across instances by using different database indices, e.g. `redis://10.0.0.0:6379/?db=0` or `redis://10.0.0.0:6379/?db=1`.
+To make sure instances are isolated, use a different index for each instance.
+Default is index 0, Heroku Redis Premium supports 512 database indices, from 0 to 511.
   - `PARSE_MOUNT` = Url prefix for Parse access, most likely `/parse`
   - `SERVER_ROOT` = External url used to access this instance, usually `http://<instance-name>.herokuapp.com`
   - `ANDROID_SENDER_ID` = Android FCM Sender ID used for push notifications on Android, e.g. `12345678912`